 The bills weren’t sweepstakes-only measures; they were iGaming legalization packages that would have banned sweepstakes casinos as a side effect of legalizing licensed online casinos.
 Either way, the outcome for you is the same: Sweepstakes sites still serve Virginia, and they can’t try again until the 2027 session opens.

-| Can I play sweepstakes casinos in Virginia right now? | Yes.
-No state law bans them, and most major sites still accept Virginia signups. |
+| Are sweepstakes casinos illegal in Virginia? | No. No law bans them, and most major brands still accept Virginia. |

-| Will the bills come back? | Probably.
-Virginia’s session is annual, so lawmakers can refile in 2027.
-The political direction is toward regulation. |
+| Will the bills come back in 2027? | Almost certainly.
+Virginia’s session is annual, sponsors are still in office, and the political direction is toward regulating sweepstakes. |

-| Has any agency gone after sweepstakes sites? | No. Virginia has not issued cease-and-desist orders or pursued enforcement. |
+| Has any state agency gone after the sites? | No. No cease-and-desist letters, no AG opinion.
+The pressure here is legislation, not enforcement. |

-| Will I get in trouble for playing sweepstakes casinos? | Nope.
-Virginia has no law that goes after players, and the failed 2026 bills would only have applied to the companies running these sites. |
+| Can I get in trouble for playing from Virginia? | No. Virginia has no law that targets players.
+The failed 2026 bills only went after the sites, not you. |

-| Will a VPN help if I’m out of state? | No. Sites check your location at every login and close accounts that hop locations. |
+| Can I use a VPN to play on sites that block Virginia? | No. Sites check your location at every login and close accounts that hop.
+Almost no major brands block Virginia anyway. |

 Sweepstakes casinos that pulled out of Virginia

-Compare Virginia to its neighboring states.
+Compare Virginia’s stance on sweepstakes casinos to its neighboring states.

 Yes, through the coins you’re allowed to redeem.
 Sweeps Coins are the currency that converts to cash or prizes.
 You collect them as bonuses, through free entries, or alongside a coin purchase.
 Once you pass a site’s minimum, you can request a redemption.
 Payout speed and limits shift from one operator to the next.
 Every site we list cleared our cashout checks first.